 Not everyone is lucky enough to live near a beach, but you can bring the feel of beach sand to your backyard!
-This activity is featured in our August Fireflies® Island Getaway theme on page 35.

 Note: Sand play can get very messy.
 We highly recommend you take this activity outdoors for easier cleanup.
 This sand may stick to the children’s hands, so have a water hose and towel handy for washing afterwards.